 Students from the state of Pennsylvania may show proof of graduation through one of three ways, from:

 Proof of graduation for students from outside the state of Pennsylvania will be evaluated based on the requirements specific to their state legislation.

 Materials can be sent through an electronic sending service such as Naviance or SCOIR.

 Our programs are rigorous, which is why you’ll need to show you're up for the challenge.
-Think of it as an assessment of your current skills in math and English to determine your best path forward to succeed in your intended major.
+Think of it as an assessment of your current skills in math to determine your best path forward to succeed in your intended major.

 For information on submitting an application after the stated deadlines, please contact the Admissions Office at 570.327.4761 or email@example.com.

 Once you're accepted and meet placement requirements, you'll be ready to seal the deal.

 Degree-seeking students accepted for the Spring 2024 semester from August 1 to October 1 must confirm their intent to enroll by November 1.

 Degree-seeking students accepted for the Spring 2024 semester on or after October 2 must confirm their intent to enroll ASAP.

 Degree-seeking students accepted for the Fall 2024 semester from August 1 to March 31 must confirm their intent to enroll by May 1.